Last Updated on January 10, 2025 by Steph

 One of the most recommended things to do in Australia is the Great Ocean Road.
-It was a project completed by veterans returning from WW2.
+It was a project completed by veterans returning from WW2 and serves as a memorial to those lost in WW1.
 The road curves right along the coast through a few beautiful national parks.
 The traditional Great Ocean Road starts just outside of Warrnambool and ends right outside of Melbourne.
-If you follow the traditional path, you would miss out on our favorite town on the southern coast.
+If you follow the traditional path, you will miss out on our favorite town on the southern coast.
 For the purpose of this post, we are calling it the extended cut.

 With three nights left with our camper van, we had plenty of time to take in the Great Ocean Road.
 We had gone back and forth on it the whole time we were in Australia.
 So many people warned us about how incredibly busy it is and we don’t take those warnings lightly.
 A back up plan was formed to head to the Grampians if the coast was too busy and we made our way to the water.